Compulsory sterilisation in Sweden: Statistics

 The number of eugenic sterilisations peaked in the 1940s; from 1946, the number of sterilisations under the 1941 legal provisions gradually decreased.

 In 1997, on behalf of the Swedish government, the ethnologists Mikael Eivergård and Lars-Eric Jönsson made an attempt at estimating what percentage of sterilisations were coerced.
 They found that a quarter of the applications were made under circumstances similar to coercion such as a condition for release from an institution and that another 9 percent were signed under pressure.
 In half of the cases they found no sign of coercion or pressure, but signs of the applicants' own initiative.
 Tydén uses these percentages to make an estimate of the number of operations under coercion.
 He found that 15,000 were made as a condition for release and that another 5500 to 6000 were made under other kinds of pressure, whereas 30,000 were voluntary and on the applicants' own initiative.

 According to a 2000 government report, 21,000 people were estimated to have been forcibly sterilised, 6,000 were coerced into a "voluntary" sterilisation while the nature of a further 4,000 cases could not be determined.

 From the 2000s, the Swedish state paid out damages to victims who filed for compensation.

-Sterilisation during sex change
+Sterilisation and gender reassignment surgery

-Until 2013, sterilisation was mandatory before sex change.
+Until 2013, sterilisation was mandatory before gender reassignment surgery.
 This last mandatory sterilisation has been criticised by several political parties in Sweden and since 2011 the Parliament of Sweden was expected to change the law but ran into opposition from the Christian Democrat party.
 After efforts to overturn the law failed in parliament, the Stockholm Administrative Court of Appeal overturned the law on 19 December 2012, declaring it unconstitutional after the law was challenged by an unidentified plaintiff.